 From Santa Fe, it’s around an hour’s drive to Bandelier National Monument.
 This large protected area of canyons and mesas preserves the ruins of Ancestral Puebloan dwellings.
 Between the 12th and 16th centuries, the Ancestral Pueblo people slept, cooked and kept lookout from these cave-like homes carved into volcanic tuff cliffs.

-The visitor center exhibits some of the excavations from the site, including tools, clothing and skeletons.
+The visitor centre exhibits some of the excavations from the site, including tools, clothing and skeletons.
 Staff can tell you more about the cliff dwellings and provide maps of self-guided trails around the monument.

 I suggest following the 2 km (1.2 mile) Main Loop Trail.
 You pass some of the archaeological highlights, including the Big Kiva (a former meeting place) and several petroglyphs.
 You can also climb wooden ladders to step inside some of the shallow cliff dwellings.